django-ftl/django-ftl/docs/usage.rst

 Django has a built-in ``set_language`` view that you can use with django-ftl - see the `set_language docs
 <https://docs.djangoproject.com/en/2.0/topics/i18n/translation/#the-set-language-redirect-view>`_.
-This saves language preference in the session (or a cookie if you are not using the session), which you can then use later in a middleware, for example.
-This is designed to work with Django's built-in i18n solution but works just as well with django-ftl.
+(It is designed to work with Django's built-in i18n solution but works just as well with django-ftl).
+It saves a user's language preference into the session (or a cookie if you are not using sessions), which you can then use later in a middleware or view, for example.